AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 Before you follow the steps, please ensure that you have downloaded the [Postman](https://www.postman.com/downloads/) application and have access to Experience Platform APIs.
 For this tutorial, we will be using a sandbox environment.
 It provides an isolated environment where you can try out functionality without mixing resources and data with your Production environment.
 Let's get started.

+>[!NOTE]
+>
+>User data contained in the [platform-utils-main.zip](../assets/data-generator/platform-utils-main.zip) file is fictitious and is to be used for demonstration purposes only.

-1. Download the [platform-utils-main.zip](https://github.com/AdobeDocs/platform-utils/archive/refs/heads/main.zip) file, which contains all files required for this tutorial.
+1. Download the [platform-utils-main.zip](../assets/data-generator/platform-utils-main.zip) file, which contains all files required for this tutorial.
 2. From your downloads folder, move the `platform-utils-main.zip` file to the desired location on your computer, and unzip it.
 3. Please make a note of the location of the unzipped file, as we might need it later when setting up the `FILE_PATH` postman environment variable